 For Barsade, it’s not only affection that plays an important role in business, but also the awareness that emotions are somehow transferred.
 This is known as emotional contagion, whether positive or negative.
 The academic asserted that emotions, contrary to what many managers may think, are not noise.
 They’re data that not only reveal how people in an organisation feel, but also what they think and how they behave.

-The emotional culture of organisations
+H2: Love at work: the emotional culture of organisations

 The Wharton professor added that in every organisational culture there’s an emotional culture and companies should make an effort to understand it and even to know which set of emotions they need to achieve their own objectives.
 Because the truth is that in some organisations the emotional culture is based on empathy, but it’s based on anxiety in many others